 Total Estimated Personal Costs

-Additional University Fees for items like a Cal1 Card
+Additional University Fees for items such as a Cal1 Card

-Academic Year fees are subject to change.
+Academic Years 2024-2025, and 2025-2026 fees are subject to change.
 The tuition, fees, and charges posted here are estimates based on currently approved amounts.
 These figures may not be final.
 Actual tuition, fees, and charges are subject to change by the Regents of the University of California and could be affected by State funding reductions.
 Accordingly, final approved levels (and thus a student’s final balance due) may differ from the amounts shown.

 - All Master of Development Engineering students will be automatically enrolled in SHIP for the three academic terms of the degree program.

 - Students who have comparable insurance coverage may apply for a waiver from SHIP enrollment (and fees).
 In order to waive SHIP, you must be enrolled in a medical health insurance plan that meets ALL of the waiver criteria guidelines of UC Berkeley for the entire SHIP term.
 Please note that the waiver criteria may be updated throughout the year.
 You must meet the waiver criteria in place at the time of your waiver submission to be waived out of SHIP.

 Students are responsible for financing their MDevEng degree program.
 We strongly suggest that applicants investigate all available financing options.
 We have gathered some information on funding sources on this page, although it is not exhaustive and applicants are encouraged to conduct their own research.
 International students should explore funding opportunities in their home countries.

 The responsibility of financing the MDevEng program usually rests primarily with the student.
 Therefore, we strongly suggest that applicants investigate all available financing options.
 We have gathered some information on funding sources on this page, although it is not exhaustive and applicants are encouraged to conduct their own research.
 International students should explore funding opportunities in their home countries.